 Become an IOCDF Grassroots Advocate

-By taking our IOCDF Grassroots Advocate pledge, any member of the community is invited to become an Advocate.
+Any member of the community is invited to become a Grassroots Advocate!

-Each month, our IOCDF Advocates will reach out to Grassroots Advocates via a "Marching Orders" newsletter, including challenges, projects, and ways you can join them to work together and make a big impact.
-Examples of Marching Orders may include:
+Each month, our IOCDF Advocates will reach out to Grassroots Advocates via our Advocates in Action e-Newsletter, including challenges, projects, and ways you can join them to work together and make a big impact.
+Examples of Action Items may include:

 - Participate in online (Facebook, Twitter, YouTube) social media campaigns